-The group has 15 reporting components each representing a statutory entity based in the UK or Channel Islands.
+The Partnership has 16 reporting components each representing a statutory entity based in the UK or Channel Islands.

-Of the Group's 15 reporting components, we subjected 10 to audits for group reporting purposes, including the audit of the parent company, and 1 to specified risk-focused audit procedures over an account balance.
+Of the Partnership's 16 reporting components, we subjected 11 to audits for group reporting purposes, including the audit of the parent Company, and one to specified risk-focused audit procedures over an account balance.
 The latter was not individually financially significant enough to require an audit for group reporting purposes, but did present specific individual risks that needed to be addressed.
-We conducted reviews of financial information (including enquiry) at the remaining 4 non-significant components.
+We conducted reviews of financial information (including enquiry) at the remaining four non-significant components.

-The group operates a shared service centre, the outputs of which are included in the financial information of the reporting components it services and therefore it is not a separate reporting component.
+The Partnership operates a shared service centre, the outputs of which are included in the financial information of the reporting components it services and therefore it is not a separate reporting component.
 The service centre is subject to specified risk-focused audit procedures, predominantly the testing of transaction processing and review controls.
 Additional procedures are performed at certain reporting components to address the audit risks not covered by the work performed over the shared service centre.
-The components within the scope of our work accounted for the percentages of the Partnership's results noted in the charts opposite.
-We have performed specific risk-focused audit procedures over a liability balance which is not totalled in the charts opposite.
+The components within the scope of our work accounted for the percentages of the Partnership's results noted in the chart opposite.
+We have performed specific risk-focused audit procedures over a liability balance which is not totalled in the chart opposite.

-The senior statutory auditor is also responsible for all of the reporting components including setting the component materialities, which ranged from £0.3m to £14.0m, having regard to the mix of size and risk profile of the Group across the components.
+The senior statutory auditor is also responsible for all of the reporting components including setting the component materialities, which ranged from £0.3m to £14.0m, having regard to the mix of size and risk profile of the Partnership across the components.